Northern Ireland political party agrees to end 2-year boycott that caused the government to collapse

-LONDON — (AP) — Northern Ireland's largest British unionist party has agreed to end a boycott that left the region's people without a power-sharing administration for two years, it said Tuesday.
+LONDON — (AP) — Northern Ireland's largest British unionist party has agreed to end a boycott that left the region's people without a power-sharing administration for two years, it said Tuesday — a breakthrough that could see the shuttered Belfast government restored within days.

 After a late-night meeting, Democratic Unionist Party leader Jeffrey Donaldson said the party’s executive has backed proposals to return to the government.
 He said agreements reached with the U.K. government in London “provide a basis for our party to nominate members to the Northern Ireland Executive, thus seeing the restoration of the locally elected institutions.”